Traffic Eng & Safety

 • Course Instructors

-Mr. Choa is a registered Professional Traffic Engineer in California with more than 28 years of experience in traffic engineering and operations analysis.
-Fred serves as the company's National Multi-Modal Traffic Operations Safety Leader based on his experience working on operations (Synchro, Tru-Traffic, PASSER, and TRANSYT) and simulation (SimTraffic, CORSIM, Paramics, and VISSIM) to improve operations for all travel modes.
+A registered Professional Traffic Engineer in California with over 28 years experience in traffic engineering and operations analysis, Fred serves as the company's National Multi-Modal Traffic Operations Safety Leader based on his experience working on operations (Synchro, Tru-Traffic, PASSER, TRANSYT) and simulation (SimTraffic, CORSIM, Paramics, VISSIM) to improve operations for all travel modes.

-In addition to working on projects, Fred has enjoyed giving back to the transportation community by being an instructor for the U.C.
-Berkeley Institute of Transportation Studies Tech Transfer Program for the past twenty (20) years where he teaches traffic operations analysis using SYNCHRO and SimTraffic.
-On occasion, Fred also teaches as a guest lecturer for both undergraduate and graduate level transportation classes, teaching how to use a combination of the Cube / TransCAD, VISUM Travel Demand Forecasting (TDF) Models and Synchro / SimTraffic to forecast and analyze corridor operations for cars, pedestrians, transit, trucks and bicyclists.
+In addition, Fred enjoys giving back to the transportation community by being an instructor for the UC Berkeley Institute of Transportation Studies Tech Transfer Program, where he teaches traffic operations analysis using SYNCHRO and SimTraffic.
+On occasion, Fred also teaches as a guest lecturer for both undergrad and graduate level transportation classes, teaching how to use a combination of the Cube / TransCAD, VISUM Travel Demand Forecasting (TDF) Models and Synchro / SimTraffic to forecast and analyze corridor operations for cars, pedestrians, transit, trucks and bicyclists.

 • Registration Information